-Can there be such a thing as a vegetarian cat?– No, because as discussed before by countless people, including me, cats are “obligate” carnivores, they gotta have that meat (flesh to me).
+Can there be such a thing as a vegetarian cat?
+No, because as discussed before by countless people, including me, cats are “obligate carnivores”, they gotta have that meat (flesh to me).
 But wait a bit.
 A domestic cat’s ideal diet would be made up of protein and fats from small prey such as rodents.
 We all know that.
-And I have referred to the problems of a dry food (kibble) diet on other posts (see a list of links to other posts on cat food and see Homemade Cat Food).
+And I have referred to the problems of a dry food (kibble) diet on other posts and see Homemade Cat Food.

 But one emerging thought is that the manufactured cat food that is meant to replicate a natural cat food is sufficiently unnatural to allow me to argue that a vegetarian diet might be as good (or as bad?) as conventional cat food.
-It may even be more healthy, I don’t know.
-After all a cat has to get used to kibble (dry cat food – see best dry cat food) which is high in carbohydrates.
-Even wet (canned) cat food is generally pretty poor in quality and contains stuff that a cat would not normally eat (see best canned cat food).
+It may even be healthier, I don’t know.
+After all a cat has to get used to kibble (dry cat food, which is high in carbohydrates.
+Even wet (canned) cat food is generally pretty poor in quality and contains stuff that a cat would not normally eat.
 Heavens, it contains things we don’t really want to think about too much.
 It is heavily processed and flavored – a sort of false or fake food really.

 Provided the vegetarian cat food contains all the necessary components that a cat needs such as taurine etc, it may be healthier.
 Sometimes I think anything is healthier than some cat food, which can look unappetizing.
 A cat will have to adapt but it could be argued that the cat has already had to adapt to cat food anyway, as it is so unnatural, particularly dry cat food, which is a large part of the cat food market.